ANMCloud/NPSP-Test-Data/README.md

 ## Building the 100k data set

-Following the steps above replacing npsp_1k with npsp_1k
+Following the steps above replacing npsp_1k with npsp_100k

+## Deploying sample data to a Developer Edition Org

+The 1k data set is too large to fit in the storage of a DE org.
+If you want to populate a DE org with sample data, follow the steps above using the npsp_de and npsp_de_deploy folders instead of npsp_1k and npsp_1k_deploy.